WebAssembly/component-model/design/mvp/CanonicalABI.md

   store(cx, p2, U32Type(), ptr + 4)
   return [event]
 ```
+A non-`async`-typed function export that has not yet returned a value
+unconditionally traps if it transitively attempts to call `wait` (regardless of
+whether there are any waitables with pending events).

 The `lambda: True` passed to `wait_until` means that `wait_until` will only
 wait for the given `wset` to have a pending event with no extra conditions.